proji-rocks/proji/README.md

 ### Setting up a Class <a name = "setting_up_a_class"></a>

 To solve this problem with proji, we first have to create a so-called class.
 A class in proji defines the structure and behavior for projects of a particular topic (python in this example).
 It serves as a template through which proji will create new projects for you in the future.
-This class will determine which directories and files we always want to get created by proji and which scripts proji should execute, for example a script which automatically initializes git in the project, creates a develop branch and makes a first commit.
+This class will determine which directories and files we always want to get created by proji and which scripts proji should execute.
+For example a script which automatically initializes git in the project, creates a develop branch and makes a first commit.

 Note that folders and files can either be created new and empty or be copied from a so-called template.
 In the config folder you can find the template folder (`~/.config/proji/templates/`) in which you can store folders and files that you want to use as templates.
 In our example we could put a python file into this folder.
 The file could contain a very basic python script something like a 'hello world' program.
 We can tell proji to always copy this file into our newly created python projects.
 The same goes for folders.
 The goal of the templates is to save you even more time.